samuelgonsalves/samuelgonsalves/README.md

 ### Hi there 👋

-I'm Samuel, a software engineer working at Amazon.
+I'm Samuel, a software engineer working at HubSpot.

 I love building new things and solving problems.